DanielFGray/react-pg-session-example/README.md

 # react-pg-session-example

-This is a small example of using express, express-session and create-react-app together and storing session data in Postgres.
+This is a small example of using create-react-app, express, and express-session together and storing session data in Postgres.

 ## Requirements